MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-overview.md

 Specialized systems—such as devices that control medical equipment, point-of-sale systems, and ATMs—often require a longer servicing option because of their purpose.
 These devices typically perform a single important task and don't need feature updates as frequently as other devices in the organization.
 It's more important that these devices be kept as stable and secure as possible than up to date with user interface changes.
 The LTSC servicing model prevents Enterprise LTSC devices from receiving the usual feature updates and provides only quality updates to ensure that device security stays up to date.
 With this in mind, quality updates are still immediately available to Windows 10 Enterprise LTSC clients, but customers can choose to defer them by using one of the servicing tools mentioned in the section Servicing tools.

-The Long-term Servicing channel is not intended for deployment on most or all the devices in an organization.
+The Long-term Servicing channel isn't intended for deployment on most or all the devices in an organization.
 It should be used only for special-purpose devices.
 As a general guideline, a device with Microsoft Office installed is a general-purpose device, typically used by an information worker, and therefore it's better suited for the General Availability channel.

 Microsoft never publishes feature updates through Windows Update on devices that run Windows 10 Enterprise LTSC.
 Instead, it typically offers new LTSC releases every 2-3 years, and organizations can choose to install them as in-place upgrades or even skip releases over the product's lifecycle.
 Always check your individual LTSC release to verify its servicing lifecycle.
 For more information, see [release information](/windows/release-health/), or perform a search on the [product's lifecycle information](/lifecycle/products/) page.